matt-dray/defenestrate/README.md

 [![Project Status: Inactive – The project has reached a stable, usable state but is no longer being actively developed; support/maintenance will be provided as time allows.](https://www.repostatus.org/badges/latest/inactive.svg)](https://www.repostatus.org/#inactive)
 <!-- badges: end -->

-The purpose of {defenestrate} is to help me and my team mates interact with files on Microsoft OneDrive and Teams by wrapping and extending functions from the [{Microsoft365R}](https://github.com/Azure/Microsoft365R) package.
-Your mileage may vary.
+The purpose of {defenestrate} was to help me and my team mates interact with files on Microsoft OneDrive and Teams by wrapping and extending functions from the [{Microsoft365R}](https://github.com/Azure/Microsoft365R) package.
+I've made it public for posterity.

+If this is something you're interested in, you should check out [Eli's {sharepointr} package](https://elipousson.github.io/sharepointr/) instead.

-Why the name?
+Why the name 'defenestrate'?
 Something something 'push files out of Windows'.

 ## Install